Who Could That Be at This Hour?: Plot

 Snicket parts company with Moxie, and on his way back to the hotel at which he and Markson are staying, he finds the coffee shop that makes the bags of coffee of which Ellington is so fond.
 It is here he discovers a secret attic which contains the parcel that has the statue.
 This he brings to the library just before closing time, where he hides the statue behind what he expects is a very dull book, substituting a set of books into the parcel.

 Delivering this parcel to the hotel concierge, Prosper Lost, Snicket receives a mysterious phone call from someone pretending to be Ellington.
 This person sends him on a wild goose chase, which he knowingly follows.
 While he is out, Hangfire asks for the parcel from Prosper, and upon discovering its contents, bursts into Markson's hotel room, where he ties her up before trashing the room in search of the statue.

 Snicket meets up with Ellington at the coffee shop where the two eventually agree that the statue should go back to the Mallahans, but that Snicket would also help Ellington find her father.
 In the morning, they take the statue from the library and hide it in Ellington's bag.
 Markson and the Mitchums meet them, and the two are escorted back to the Mallahan lighthouse, where Snicket returns the statue to Moxie, only to discover that Ellington has actually swapped it for another bag of coffee.
 She escapes with the statue into the nearby forest.

 In the final chapter, Snicket recaps the events to a twelve-year-old Hector, who is distraught at the lack of Mexican restaurants in the town.
-Hector was earlier mentioned in A Series of Unfortunate Events.
 They share their individual expectations over the V.F.D. apprenticeship program before Hector leaves on a hot air balloon.

 On the final page is an illustration of a young Kit Snicket investigating the Fountain of Victorious Finance before it has been installed in the financial district of the city.